ethereum/EIPs/EIPS/Network upgrade postmortem template.md

 ---
 eip: TBD
-title: Recommendation for creating Ethereum network upgrade analysis/postmortem report
+title: Ethereum network upgrade retrospective template
-author: Pooja Ranjan
+author: Pooja Ranjan (@poojaranjan)
-discussions-to:
+discussions-to: TBD
 status: Draft
 type: Meta
 created: 2020-07-20
 ---

-## Simple Summary
+## Abstract

-Recommendation for creating Ethereum network upgrade analysis report a.k.a. upgrade postmortem report.
+A template for creating network upgrade retrospective a.k.a. upgrade postmortem report.
+EIPs that follow this template are _informational_.

 ## Motivation

-The purpose of this document is to create a template to standardize the network upgrade analysis report.
-This has several advantages:
+The purpose of this document is to create a template to standardize the network upgrade retrospective report.
+This report will be helpful
-* the report will describes the chain of events that occurred during the network upgrade process,
+* to document the sequence of decisions made that lead to the upgrade,
-* it will help understand what combination of events created the scenario (successful or not), and
+* to analyze decisions that could have been improvised, and
-* how we can make it better for the future.
+* to document best practices for future upgrades.

-This template aims to standardize network upgrade analysis report that will help shape the upgrade coordination and prepare community for potential process improvements and recommend a repository to save them for future references.
+This template aims to standardize retrospective reports that will help future upgrade coordination process, prepare the community for potential process improvements, and recommend to save them in _Informational EIPs_ for references.

 ## Specification